JiaxiWang05/Numerical_Methods/matlab/explain/backward_diff.md

-To deeply understand the given MATLAB function `backward_diff`, we will break it down into every detail, analyzing the code's purpose, structure, and why each part exists.

----
-To ensure that all formulas, such as \( f'(x) = \lim_{h \to 0} \frac{F(x) - F(x-h)}{h} \), can be displayed correctly in a GitHub README file, here’s how to structure the explanation.
-Since GitHub Markdown does not natively support MathJax or LaTeX rendering, you need to either:

-1. **Use plain text with inline formatting for math.**
-2. **Leverage code blocks for clearer formatting.**

-Below is a GitHub-compatible README section for the function, with properly formatted equations and detailed explanation:

----

 # `backward_diff` - Backward Difference Gradient

 The `backward_diff` function computes the numerical derivative of a given function \( F(x) \) at a specific point \( x \) using the **backward difference method**.
 This method approximates derivatives by evaluating the function at \( x \) and \( x-h \), where \( h \) is a small step size.